csci-49900-01-spring-2019/project-queri/README.md

   ## API Documentation

-  Please refer to the Appendix to view our API Documentation.
+  Please refer to the Appendix to view our API Documentation or click [here](https://github.com/csci-49900-01-spring-2019/project-queri/blob/master/Apendix/API%20DOCUMENTATION)

   ## Web Server
-  If your interested in trying our application please follow the following [instructions](https://github.com/csci-49900-01-spring-2019/project-queri/blob/master/Apendix/API%20DOCUMENTATION) or visit our [website](queri499.herokuapp.com)
+  If your interested in trying our application please follow the following instructions or visit our [website](queri499.herokuapp.com)

   ## Contact Us
   For any further questions or comments please contact us at projectqueri499@gmail.com